aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 </li>

 <li>
-	Use of Flattening: This method is used to reduce the size of the circuit generated.
-This is carried out on the multiple modules file.
-The command "flatten" is made use of.
+	Use of Flattening: Merges all hierarchical modules in the design into a single module to create a flat netlist.
  ```
 1. yosys
 2. read_liberty -lib ../lib/sky130_fd_sc_hd__tt_025C_1v80.lib